Introduction – A Quick History Lesson

 So What?

 This residential building model continued into the realm of data and computers.
-The initial computer and library science-driven efforts to create robust, integrated solutions to build knowledge systems took a back seat to reducing costs.
-Also, automating rote tasks such as filing, approvals, workflow, led to the implementation of Management Information Systems (MIS).
+The initial computer and library science-driven efforts to create robust, integrated solutions to build knowledge systems took a back seat to reduce costs.
+Also, automating rote tasks such as filing, approvals, and workflow, led to the implementation of Management Information Systems (MIS).
 Data centers were popping up everywhere and quickly told they were going too fast.
-Subsequently, the stick (instead of carrot) was put in place by CFO/Accountants to utilize the cost center model for computing centers (e.g. charge per computing time use).
+Subsequently, the stick (instead of the carrot) was put in place by the CFO/Accountants to utilize the cost center model for computing centers (e.g. charge per computing time use).

 This Is How It Has Been In Buildings And Computing Ever Since.
 But, Times Are Changing…

 US population growth has slowed.
 Without immigration to the US, organic growth shrunk as well.
-More attractive factors are in need to spur new construction market growth as real estate has become more compact and costly.
+More attractive factors are needed to spur new construction market growth as real estate has become more compact and costly.
 To top it all off, Moore’s Law has been challenged for the first time in 60 years and seems to be decreasing.

 Changes In Industry And Its Effect on Knowledge Solutions